K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 ◎ control script explanation : *.erb file
 1	It includes a start and a stop command.
-2	관련 job에 대한 templates 디렉토리에 ERb template 형식으로 구성한다.
-(Configuring with shell script) 3	각 job 에 대해 “/var/vcap/sys/log/JOB_NAME” 안에 로그 작업을 구성하는 제어 스크립트를 만든다.
+2	Configure in ERb template format in the templates directory for related jobs.
+(Configuring with shell script) 3	For each job, create a control script that configures log operations in “/var/vcap/sys/log/JOB_NAME”.

 	◎ Example mariadb_ctl.erb
 	!/bin/bash -e